DHTMLX/docs-todolist/docs/guides/task_operations.md

 ~~~

 :::info
-The result depends on the structure of the list.
+If the task is already at the top level, `unindentTask()` does nothing.
 :::

 ## Filter tasks